- Learn how DevPod integrates with CKS to create development environments.

 Key concepts

-- DevPod: A tool that creates development environments as Kubernetes Pods, allowing you to develop directly on your CKS cluster resources
+- DevPod: A tool that creates development environments as Kubernetes Pods so you can develop directly on your CKS cluster resources.

 The DevPod CLI assumes that